Bugaienko/Pizza-Single-Modules/readme.md

 #### The entities and their relationships are depicted in the diagram below
 ![Scheme](diagram.png)

+### An unauthorized user can:
+* View general menu
+* See list of cafes
+* Menu of a cafe
+* Sign up
+* Sign in

+### An authorized user can:
+* View general menu
+* See list of cafes
+* View the composition of each pizza
+* Menu of a cafe
+* Which café's menu has a specific pizza
+* Form a list of your favorite pizzas (*add, remove from the list, see the list in your personal cabinet*)

+### A user with administrator status can:
+* All functions of an authorized user +
+* Create a new pizza
+* Edit pizza menu
+* Edit pizza price
+* Edit or create a new ingredient
+* Edit or create a new pizza base (*the entity determining the size and type of the pizza dough*)
+* Edit cafe menu (*remove/add pizzas*)
+* Edit or add a new ingredient type (*for example tomatoes have a "vegetable" type*)
+* Add a new cafe or edit information about an existing one

 ### The following tools and techniques were used in the project:
 * JAVA
 * Spring BOOT